adri-blanco/robocode-ts/README.md

-# Robocode JS
+# Robocode TS

-A JavaScript implementation of the classic programming game Robocode.
+A JavaScript/Typescript implementation of the classic programming game Robocode.
 Program your robot tank to battle against other robots in a virtual arena!

 ## Features

 - Modern web-based implementation
 - Real-time battles
-- Code editor with syntax highlighting
 - Robot API similar to the original Robocode
 - Health and energy systems
 - Bullet physics and damage calculation
 - Radar system for enemy detection
 - Advanced collision detection and handling
 - Energy management system
-- Battle statistics tracking

 ## Getting Started